NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification: Network Flow Graph Neural Networks

 \subsection{Learning Representations of Network Flow Graphs}

-Each input instance for our model is a directed graph $G=(V,E)$ with edge feature matrix $X \in \RR^{m \times d}$, where $m := |E|$.
+Each input instance for our model is a directed graph $G=(V,E)$ with adjacency matrix $A \in \{0, 1\}^{n \times n}$ and an edge feature matrix $X \in \RR^{m \times d}$, where $m := |E|$.
 The representation learning part of our model computes latent representations of the edges and nodes in the graph and finally outputs a latent feature vector $h^{(1)} \in \RR^{h}$ for each node in the graph.
 Such a vector intuitively describes how the corresponding endpoint interacts with other endpoints in the network.
 Depending on the availability of labels, variants of our model compute either predictions or an anomaly score for an input graph from its latent node feature vectors.
 The model is trained end-to-end such that the latent representations are optimized towards the specific task.
-The computational steps performed by our model can be summarized as follows:
+Given an input graph with edge attributes, our model performs the following feature transformation and propagation steps to sequentially compute latent representations of the graph's nodes and edges:

+where $[\cdot, \cdot]$ denotes concatenation and $f_1, \dots, f_4$ are Multi-Layer Perceptrons (MLPs) with appropriate input and output dimensions.
+As per default, we use single-layer MLPs